peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 privacy risks:

-- An OAuth Status List Provider might know the association between a specific list and a Credential Issuer, especially if the latter issues a single type of Digital Credential.
-This could inadvertently reveal the Status List Provider which list corresponds to which Digital Credential.
+- An OAuth Status List Provider might know the association between a specific status list and a Credential Issuer, especially if the latter issues a single type of Digital Credential.
+This could inadvertently reveal the OAusth Status List Provider information about how a Digital Credential corresponds to a status list.
 - A Verifier retrieves an OAuth Status List by establishing a TCP/IP connection with an OAuth Status List Provider.
 This allows the OAuth Status List Provider to obtain the IP address of the Verifier and potentially link it to a specific